Deep learning based numerical approximation algorithms for stochastic partial differential equations

 \subsection{Description of the proposed approximation algorithm in a special case}

-In this subsection we describe the proposed approximation algorithm in the special case where the standard Euler-Maruyama scheme (cf., e.g., Kloeden \& Platen \cite{KloedenPlaten1992} and Maruyama \cite{Maruyama1955}) is the employed approximation scheme for discretizing \eqref{eq:SDE-Y-m} (cf.\ \eqref{NR4}) and where the plain vanilla stochastic gradient descent method with constant learning rate $\gamma \in (0,\infty)$ and batch size 1 is the employed minimization algorithm.
-A more general description of the proposed approximation algorithm, which allows to incorporate more sophisticated machine learning approximation techniques such as batch normalization (cf., for instance, Ioffe \& Szegedy \cite{IoffeSzegedy2015}) and the Adam optimizer (cf., for example, Kingma \& Ba \cite{KingmaBa2015}), can be found in Subsection~\ref{subsec:algo-Full-gen} below.
+In this subsection we describe the proposed approximation algorithm in the special case where the SDE \eqref{eq:SDE-Y-m} is discretized with the standard Euler--Maruyama scheme (see, e.g., Kloeden \& Platen \cite{KloedenPlaten1992} or Maruyama \cite{Maruyama1955}), the approximation mappings ${\cal H}_n \colon \R^d \times \R \times \R^d \times \R^{\delta} \to \R$, $n \in \{0, \dots, N-1\}$ are the first order approximations \eqref{1storder} and the minimization algorithm is plain vanilla stochastic gradient descent with a constant learning rate $\gamma \in (0,\infty)$ and batch size 1.
+A description of a more general algorithm allowing to incorporate more general SDE approximation schemes, more general approximation mappings ${\cal H}_n \colon \R^d \times \R \times \R^d \times \R^{\delta} \to \R$, $n \in \{0, \dots, N-1\}$ and more sophisticated machine learning methods such as batch normalization (cf., for instance, Ioffe \& Szegedy \cite{IoffeSzegedy2015}) and Adam updating (cf., for example, Kingma \& Ba \cite{KingmaBa2015}), is given in Subsection~\ref{subsec:algo-Full-gen} below.